 “How much homework do you have left?”
 I asked.

 “Maybe a half hour or forty-five minutes.
-Just reading.
+Mostly reading.
 You?”

 “The same.
 And I want to go back and look over my translation of Ostentacion for Spanish 3.
 Maybe run it through the translation program and see how it compares.”